dotnet/docs-maui/docs/xaml/namespaces/custom-namespace-schemas.md

 </ContentPage>
 ```

-`CircleButton` instances can then be added to the `ContentPage` by declaring them with the `controls` namespace prefix.
+`CircleButton` instances can then be added to the <xref:Microsoft.Maui.Controls.ContentPage> by declaring them with the `controls` namespace prefix.

 To find the custom namespace schema types, .NET MAUI will search referenced assemblies for `XmlnsDefinitionAttribute` instances.
 If the `xmlns` attribute for an element in a XAML file matches the `XmlNamespace` property value in a `XmlnsDefinitionAttribute`, .NET MAUI will attempt to use the `XmlnsDefinitionAttribute.ClrNamespace` property value for resolution of the type.
 If type resolution fails, .NET MAUI will continue to attempt type resolution based on any additional matching `XmlnsDefinitionAttribute` instances.